WaNG1-129/WaNG1-129/README.md

-- 👋 Hello， Im just a student interested in coding
+- 👋 Hello， Im just a student interested in programming
 - 😄 Continue studying